davidKolesar/C-Programming-Curriculum/README.md

 			return 0;
 		}

-This is a program that takes a positive integer from the user and prints to the console if the integer is a prime number or not.
+Simply put, this is a program that takes a positive integer from the user and prints to the console if the integer is a prime number or not.
 It's very straight-forward and does one thing.
 However, enterprise level code is seldom this simple.
 An enterprise level programmer will often be put into positions where they are expected to refactor code or repurpose it to include different acceptance criteria.
-In this case, let's suppose you hear from your boss that the customer wants this program to be adapted to three total use cases:
+In this case, let's suppose you hear from your boss again that the customer wants this program to be adapted to three total use cases:

 1. The program calculates if a number is prime (which it already does).
 2. The program calculates area for a given number.
 3. The program gives the option to either calculate if the number is prime, area of the number, or both.

+We already have a working program that calculates area for a user given input (located in the example program folder).
+However, as mentioned previously, it is most beneficial to write one yourself.
+The completed product might look something like this:

+    printf("Enter radius to calculate area: ");
+    scanf ( "%d", &radius);
+    area = (int) (3.14159 * radius * radius);
+    printf( "\n\nArea \ %d\n", area);
+    return 0;

+So how do we slap these two pieces together to solve the acceptance criteria?